niclastegner/factorio/start-up/README.md

 Increase electric power capacity by adding a new boiler/steam power setup adjacent to the existing one:
 ![increased-electric-power](images/increased-electric-power.png)

-Start building the "mall" according the design below (make sure all wooden boxes are restricted to 1 stack).
+Start building the "mall" according to the design below (make sure all wooden boxes are restricted to 1 stack).
 When the mall is completed it will provide you with the essential units to expand your factory, such as inserters, transport belts, assembling machines etc.
 You will no longer need to build those units by hand, but instead simply pick up what you need and the mall will re-stock itself automatically.
 <details>